Pabloo22/Pabloo22.github.io/content/authors/admin/_index.md

 ## About Me

-Hey there!
 I'm Pablo Ariño Fernández, a MSc student in Machine Learning at UCL.
 After my master's, I plan to pursue a PhD.
 My research interests include Graph Neural Networks and Reinforcement Learning.
 My long term goal is to contribute to solving some of the most challenging problems in AI today: How to make Deep Learning models capable of generalizing out-of-distribution and learn continually.